-We are a small but cohesive team of two.
+We are a small but cohesive team of three.

 Julie joined St George’s planning team in September 2012 and was appointed to the role of Director of Planning in September 2016.
 She provides advice to the university leadership on policy initiatives, rankings and performance.
 Her responsibilities include:

 assistance in formulating a new strategic and operational plan, including monitoring of key performance indicators (KPIs)

 horizon scanning for changes to higher education (HE), assessing impact on St George’s, University of London via evidence-based briefing papers and analysing the likely impact of policies and other external drivers

 analysis of grant letters, including assessing impact of changing funding models

 analysis and modelling of data submit to external bodies – for example, the teaching excellence framework (TEF)